mrmoe28/towgo/VERCEL_DEPLOYMENT_UPDATED.md

 - `GITHUB_CLIENT_ID`: Your GitHub OAuth client ID (if using GitHub authentication)
 - `GITHUB_CLIENT_SECRET`: Your GitHub OAuth client secret (if using GitHub authentication)

-## Step 6: Deploy

-Click "Deploy" to start the deployment process.

-## Step 7: Configure Domain (Optional)

-1. In your project settings, navigate to the "Domains" tab
-2. Add your custom domain if you have one

-## Troubleshooting
+## Troubleshooting Common Issues

 ### Build Errors

-If you encounter build errors:
+If you encounter the "vite: command not found" error:

-1. Check the build logs in the Vercel dashboard
-2. Verify your environment variables are correctly set
-3. Make sure your database is accessible from Vercel
+1. Make sure your project is using the new `vercel-build-new.sh` script in your vercel.json configuration
+2. The script should be setting up your package.json correctly before running the build command

 ### Database Connection Issues

 If your app can't connect to the database:
 1. Ensure your `DATABASE_URL` is correctly formatted
 2. Check if your database provider allows connections from Vercel's IP ranges
-3. If using a local database, consider using a cloud-hosted database
+3. If using a local database, consider using a cloud-hosted database like Neon.tech

-### OAuth Configuration
+### GitHub OAuth Configuration

 For GitHub OAuth:
 1. Update your GitHub OAuth app's callback URL to match your Vercel deployment URL
 2. The callback URL should be: `https://your-vercel-app.vercel.app/auth/github/callback`

 ## Updating Your Deployment

+When you make changes to your application:

+1. Push your changes to GitHub if using GitHub integration
+2. If deploying manually, run the Vercel CLI commands again

+## Monitoring Your Deployment

-To update your deployment:
+After deployment:

-1. Make changes to your local code
+1. Visit the Vercel dashboard to monitor your application
-2. Create a new deployment package
-3. Deploy again using the same steps above

-Alternatively, connect your GitHub repository to Vercel for automatic deployments.
+2. Check server logs for any issues
+3. Set up alerts for application errors or performance issues